Torii path with lantern at Fushimi Inari Taisha Shrine. Photo by Basile Morin

 We have all heard the phrase, “40 acres and a mule,” but do we all really know where it came from and how it played out?
 The idea of giving freed slaves 40 acres and a mule was reparations, and it came from Black leaders.
 And while it did happen for some folks, within a few years, it was reversed and all that land was taken away again.
 Black folks knew that in order to have any kind of foothold in this country, they needed to be able to generate their own wealth, and that’s why they asked for land.
 But White Supremacy gave it to them and then took it away again.

 This same scenario played out in what is now known as Central Park in New York City.
-I learned just today that there was a settlement called Seneca Village that, consisted of approximately 225 residents, made up of roughly two-thirds African-Americans, one-third Irish immigrants, and a small number of individuals of German descent.
+I learned just today that there was a settlement called Seneca Village that, “consisted of approximately 225 residents, made up of roughly two-thirds African-Americans, one-third Irish immigrants, and a small number of individuals of German descent.
 One of few African-American enclaves at the time, Seneca Village allowed residents to live away from the more built-up sections of downtown Manhattan and escape the unhealthy conditions and racism they faced there.”
 But the state of New York decided they’d like that land to create a park for the residents, exercised the right of eminent domain, and kicked the Black folks and other landowners off that land.
 Because redlining was alive and well during that time, even if they had been paid a fair amount for the land (many claimed they weren’t), the options for Black people to go buy land elsewhere were extremely limited.

+So how do we value work?
 The labor and efforts of Black slaves wasn’t compensated in any way that was valuable for them and their families, while the fruits of that labor were valued and realized by White people.
 Who do you suppose worked “harder” by our standards during that time – the landowners who sat inside at desks or the people who toiled in the fields, did manual labor on the property, cleaned the homes and prepared the meals and cared for the children?
 And whose efforts were rewarded with money and power?
 How can we white folks talk with a straight face about “hard work” and a “work ethic” when the work that was done by so many for generations was not and still often isn’t compensated?
 Despite the rhetoric we often use, intellectual “work” or passive receipt of the labor of others is compensated well more than the physical labor that produces the tangible results we all rely on.
 We talk about work as though it is a virtue, and I wonder if that came about as an alternative to fair compensation; did we tell people the work is its own reward to avoid paying them for their effort?
+I know that I have a lot of thinking to do about all of this and that I have to talk to my kids and other white folks about it as well.
+I have rested comfortably in the space that my great-grandparents created for me in this country because they could, never questioning whether there were others who could never find themselves in this position simply because of the color of their skin.

 Whose work do we value?
+How do we compensate work?

 Ragesoss / CC BY-SA (https://creativecommons.org/licenses/by-sa/3.0)